-The Electronic Resources and Libraries Conference tracks are updated by our Program Planning Committee.
-The 2022 program will span these tracks and subtopics and related areas of interest to our community.
+The Electronic Resources and Libraries Conference tracks are maintained by our Program Planning Committee.
+The 2022 program will include these tracks and subtopics and related areas of interest to our community.

 1. E-Resources Management & Licensing

 Managing electronic resources is a challenge, whether you’re new to it or have been engaged in the endeavor for years.
 Which systems and tools can be used to manage electronic resources more effectively?
 How are we successfully handling new content formats?
 What can we achieve through more thoughtful and assertive licensing?
 How can standards and best practices assist our efforts?
 How do we best accommodate the rapidly changing authentication and access landscape?

 - Managing multiple formats (including digital and streaming audio/video)